Steve Barnes Dead, New York Lawyer From Cellino & Barnes Reportedly Killed In Plane Crash

 “BREAKING: sources tell @NewsRadio930 attorney Steve Barnes and a family member died when the aircraft Barnes was piloting crashed in Corfu.
 Sheriff says no survivors,” he reported on Twitter.

-The New York Post reported that police had yet to positively identify the two people said to have been killed in the crash, but noted that a source in his law firm and another lawyer both confirmed that he was piloting the craft at the time it went down.
+The New York Post reported that police had yet to positively identify the two people said to have been killed in the crash, but noted that a source at his law firm and another lawyer both confirmed that he was piloting the craft at the time it went down.
 The other person was identified as a female relative, but there was not yet a positive identification.

-The report added that the aircraft was a single-engine, propellor-powered Socata TBM 700 with seating for six people that had departed from Buffalo was was en route to Manchester, New Hampshire.
+The report added that the aircraft was a single-engine, propellor-powered Socata TBM 700 with seating for six people that had departed from Buffalo and was en route to Manchester, New Hampshire.
 The reason for the trip was not immediately known.

-The attorney had a strong presence across Western New York, and his former form Cellino & Barnes had also established a foothold in the New York City metro area, with a number of billboards showing his face.
+The attorney had a strong presence across western New York, and his former firm had also established a foothold in the New York City metro area, with a number of billboards showing their faces.

-News of his fatal wreck attracted some viral interest on Twitter after the news broke, as a series of initially unconfirmed reports indicated that he was the one flying the aircraft when it went down.
+Word of his fatal crash attracted some viral interest on Twitter after the news broke, as a series of initially unconfirmed reports indicated that he was the one flying the aircraft when it went down.

 He Had A Famously Bitter Breakup With Longtime Law Partner

-The fatal accident came just months after a very public split between Barns and partner Ross Cellino.
+The fatal accident came just months after a very public split between Barnes and Ross Cellino.
 As the New York Post added, the pair parted ways after a three-year court battle that finally ended in June.

-The report noted that the pair were famous for the catchy “Don’t wait!
-Call 8!” commercial jingle and memorable phone number that included all 8s.
-It was unclear which of the two associates retained the number during their split, the outlet added.

 “The notorious legal battle erupted in 2017 when lawyer Ross Cellino Jr. filed suit to break away from longtime law partner Stephen Barnes in an apparent disagreement over the company’s future,” the newspaper noted.